SeanHorner/certification_notes/AWS_Certified_Solutions_Architect.md

   - You can attach Amazon Certification Manager SSL to any of the ELBs for SSL.
   - ALB has advanced Request Routing rules where you can route based on subdomain header, path, and other HTTP(S) information.
   - Sticky Sessions can be enabled for CLB or ALB and sessions are remembered via Cookie.
+  - **Perfect Forward Secrecy** is a feature that provides additional safeguards against eavesdropping of encrypted data, through the use of aunique random session key.
+  - **Server Order Preference** lets you configure the load balancer to enforce cipher ordering, providing more control over the level of security used by clients to connect with your load balancer.

 ## Elastic File System (EFS)
   - EFS supports the Network File System version 4 (NFSv4) protocol.